-1 Number of Directors stipulated in the Articles of Incorporation 12 Term of Directors stipulated in the Articles of Incorporation 1 year Chairman of the Board of Directors Chairman (except in situations where the chairman is also the president) Number of Directors 10 Election of Outside Directors Elected Number of Outside Directors 4 Number of Outside Directors designated as Independent Directors 4
+[Board of Birectors] Number of Directors stipulated in the Articles of Incorporation 12 Term of Directors stipulated in the Articles of Incorporation 1 year Chairman of the Board of Directors Chairman (except in situations where the chairman is also the president) Number of Directors 10 Election of Outside Directors Elected Number of Outside Directors 4 Number of Outside Directors designated as Independent Directors 4

-Relationship with the Company (1)
+Relationship with the Company (1) REVISED

 Name Attributes Relationship with the Company

-Izumi Yamashita From another company

-Mitsue Kurihara From another company h. Δ
+Mitsue Kurihara From another company h. 🛆

-Yuko Toyoda Attorney at Law
+Yuko Toyoda Attorney at Law h.
+O

 Toshio Iwamoto From another company

+Kenji Sukeno From another company h.
+O